Home

 They can be served in broth with toasted bread crumbs and parsley or with onion rings.

 Alternatively, slice an onion and fry the rings in butter until brown and serve with the soup.
-Maultaschen are also good with German potato salad.

 If there are any left over, they can be used the following day.
-Cut Maultaschen into one inch slices, fry in fat, add slightly beaten eggs and milk to the pan and cook through.
+Cut into one inch slices, fry in fat, add slightly beaten eggs and milk to the pan and cook through.
 Delicious served with a crisp green salad.

-Return from German Maultaschen Recipe To Meat Recipes
+German Maultaschen Recipe To German Meat Recipes

-Return from German Pasta Recipe to German Recipes
+German Pasta Recipe to Authentic German Recipes